unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 Some users may wish to incorporate this formatting or additional spaces/indentation for the purposes of simplifying authoring.
-The leads to the inclusion of additional whitespace inside the _message_ which the user does not intend to be part of the _pattern_.
+This leads to the inclusion of additional whitespace inside the _message_ which the user does not intend to be part of the _pattern_.

 Quoted patterns make the division between _key_ and _pattern_ clear